+IT managers determine the technological needs of the company and plan on how to meet those needs.
 From developing infrastructure to coordinating software updates, IT managers ensure the company and its employees are working at full capacity.
 Additionally, the manager determines if there are any weaknesses in the system, such as outdated programs or overloaded servers, and determine if there are any security threats.

 Financial managers ensure companies are in good financial standing, from tallying profit and loss reports to handling tax reporting.
 They help leaders identify cost savings solutions and efficiency optimizations to increase profits.